ericvera/scdate/README.md

 Daylight Saving Notes:

-The following notes uses America/New_York as the time zone to explain how Daylight Savings is handled, but it works the same across time zones on their respective Daylight schedules as defined by Intl API.
+The following notes use `America/New_York` as the time zone to explain how Daylight Savings is handled, but it works the same across time zones on their respective Daylight Saving schedules as defined by Intl API.

 Notice that when looking at a watch (that adjusts for Daylight Saving automatically) on 2024-03-10 (the day Daylight Savings goes into effect and the time moves forward one hour) the times between 02:00 and 02:59 never happen as the watch goes from 01:59 to 03:00.
 In the case of 2024-11-03 (the day the time zone goes back to Standard Time), the times between 01:00 and 01:59 happen twice as the first time the watch hits 02:00 it goes back to 01:00.

 To account for time zone changes, this method converts the timestamp to UTC milliseconds (for both the current time and the expected timestamp) before